GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Energy-Conserving Methods for the 2D Hyperbolization

 \begin{remark} For $\lambda = 0$, the hyperbolic system reduces to the shallow-water equations.
-Consequently, Theorem~\ref{theorem:splitform_2D_SGN_periodic} provides, as a special case, an energy-conserving semidiscretization of the 2D shallow water equations with variable bathymetry, given by
+Consequently, Theorem~\ref{theorem:splitform_2D_SGN_periodic} provides, as a special case, an energy-conserving semi-discretization of the two-dimensional shallow water equations with variable bathymetry, given by

 See also~\cite{wintermeyer2017entropy} for an alternative split form in conservative variables. \end{remark}